Iconica-Development/training_flutter_architecture_expert/_slides/4_storage_communication_single_source_of_truth.md

 Each platform should have (if not, do not use it) some sort of constraint enforcement.
 Firebase firestore has rules for example.

 Writing strict constraints on the flutter side is required for a good app, but can lead to a false sense of security.
 Always set your rules.

 ---
+### Architectural overview: Application platforms or Backends as a service

+When you use a BaaS and you introduce complex domain logic, external services or require more control over data integrity, then it is adviced to add a small stateless restful backend.

+This allows your backend to be reached by others, for example for payment webhooks.

+Furthermore, you can handle access control and domain rules through your programming language of choice rather than dealing with the backend specific rule definition.

+If you want to share domain logic between backend and front-end, I would advice to create a common dart model/service package and combine it with a dart-based backend.

+---
 ## Security Concerns